 I want to be very clear that this is not a shot on the plugin, it just notes that the plugin, like many, is more effective with good pickups.
 This is worth noting because of the main modern style of bass tones Parallax is meant to provide.
 Bad pickups can cause inconsistencies and weird spikes in various areas and in my case it was the mids and so when I increased the mids in the plugin for a modern cutting tone, it exposed the poor signal even more while also exposing the lack of low mids in the pickups.

-I am not going to say that it’s a downside but I want to note that to get the best out of any plugin, pickups are a factor and Parallax does sound considerably better with better pickups.
-When I used it with stock Ibanez pickups, the response was much different across the board.
+On the downside, I want to note that to get the best out of any plugin, pickups are a factor and Parallax does sound considerably better with better pickups.
+When I used it with stock Ibanez pickups, the response was much different across the board and the plugin sounded hollow and thin.
 I had to work harder inside the plugin to get what I wanted and the end result wasn’t nearly as impressive as the results with my other bass that has a nicer set in it.

-A make shift solution to this would be to compress or EQ before the plugin to try and remove some of the pickup’s lesser qualities or boost where it’s lacking so that the plugin gets at least the illusion of a better signal to work with.
+A makeshift solution to bad bass pickups would be to compress or EQ before the plugin to try and remove some of the pickup’s lesser qualities or boost where it’s lacking so that the plugin gets at least the illusion of a better signal to work with.
 This does not always work too well.
 Better pickups go a long way and can be found used on a really low-budget.

 UPS / DOWNS: